wh1le/dot-hutch/README.md

 - Unfree packages are enabled (for items like `zoom-us`).
 Review and adjust according to your needs.
 - The `configurations/configuration-backup-non-workable.nix` is kept for reference; prefer `configurations/hyprland.nix` or `scripts/configuration-hypr.nix`.

----

-If you want, I can wire `configurations/hyprland.nix` into `flake.nix` and validate the build/run flow.